-Three new shows began previews on Broadway this week: Lobby Hero, Three Tall Women, and Carousel, keeping the box office on par with last week.
+Three New Shows Began Previews on Broadway this Week: Lobby Hero, Three Tall Women, and Carousel, Keeping the Box Office on Par with Last Week.

-Rodgers and Hammerstein’s “Carousel”
+Rodgers and Hammerstein’s Carousel

-On February 28, 2018, a revival of Rodgers and Hammerstein’s musical Carousel began previews at the Imperial Theatre, directed by Jack O’Brien.
-The show played five performances in its first partial week of previews.
-In that time, it demonstrated a fair amount of box office promise, but there is a still a long way to go to reach hit status.
-Over the course of those five performances, the show brought in a weekly gross of $702,387, which represents 69.1% of its gross potential.
-With a top ticket price of $323, the average paid admission was $117.93, which is a strong start as it shows not a lot of discounting was required to sell initial tickets.
-Still, the audience capacity was filled up to 83.4%, which is again good but not excellent.
+On February 28, 2018, a revival of Rodgers and Hammerstein’s Carousel began previews at the Imperial Theatre, directed by Jack O’Brien.
+In its first partial week of previews, it demonstrated a fair amount of box office promise.
+Those five performances brought in a weekly gross of $702,387, which represents 69.1% of its potential.
+With a top ticket price of $323, the average paid admission was $117.93, which shows not a lot of discounting was required to sell initial tickets.
+The audience capacity was filled up to 83.4%, which is good but not excellent.

-Edward Albee’s “Three Tall Women”
+Edward Albee’s Three Tall Women

-Over the course of the four performances in its first partial week of previews, it brought in a weekly gross of $283,296, which represents 68.2% of its gross potential.
+Over the course of the four performances in its first partial week of previews, it brought in a weekly gross of $283,296, which represents 68.2% of its potential.
 With a top ticket price of $273, the average paid admission was $98.06, and the audience was filled up to an average capacity of 91.8%.
 The show is scheduled to officially open on March 29, 2018.
 Excellent reviews leading into awards season will be necessary for this show to consider profits in its possible future.

-Kenneth Lonergan’s “Lobby Hero”
+Kenneth Lonergan’s Lobby Hero

-With recognizable actors, and with Lonergan’s recent mainstream appreciation with his film Manchester by the Sea contending for the Oscars last year, this show has a fair shot of attracting full houses of audience members.
+With recognizable actors, and Lonergan’s Manchester by the Sea contending for the Oscars last year, this show has a fair shot of attracting full houses of audience members.
 In its first week of 6 performances, it brought in a weekly gross of $261,326, which represents 54.6% of its gross potential, and the audience was filled up to 90.2%.
 This demonstrates a fair amount of discounting, but as word of mouth spreads, the average paid admission may start to rise.